Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

 which allows for a highly efficient calculation.
 Before proceeding to the statistical analysis, we note that the sensitivity to the viscosity enters directly through the power dependence of $\eta/s$ as well as indirectly through the mild variation of $C(\eta/s)$.
-However, the multiplicity is also sensitive to the $K$ factor, and it is therefore important that this is constrained independently from $p+p$ and $p+\Pb$ data.
+Because $\d N_{\rm ch}/\d\eta$ depends both on $K$, which is included in $[e(\xt)\tau]_0$, and $\eta/s$, it is crucial to constrain $K$ independently using $p+p$ and $p+\Pb$ data before fitting $\eta/s$ in $\Pb+\Pb$.

-When performing the statistical analysis for $\Pb+\Pb$ collisions, we generate $2^{16}$ events for each parameter set to determine centrality classes using the \texttt{SPARKX} package and compare the most central class (0-2.5\%) to experimental measurements from the ALICE Collaboration.\footnote{Only the most central collisions are considered because the estimator calibration was performed at $b=0$ impact parameters.
+When performing the statistical analysis for $\Pb+\Pb$ collisions, we generate $2^{16}$ initial-state configurations for each parameter set to determine centrality classes using the \texttt{SPARKX} package and compare the most central class (0-2.5\%) to experimental measurements from the ALICE Collaboration.\footnote{Only the most central collisions are considered because the estimator calibration was performed at $b=0$ impact parameters.
 Additionally, the K{\o}MP{\o}ST+MUSIC setup is well-established in this regime, unlike in peripheral collisions, where the applicability is less certain.} During the fitting process, we vary $\eta/s$ in the range $[0.16, 0.72]$ in 200 steps, compute the $\chi^2$, and identify the minimum.
 To account for uncertainties from earlier steps, this procedure is repeated for combinations of all five values (average value and four Gaussian samples) of the $K$-factor, all eleven sets (MAP value and ten posterior samples) of DIS parameters, and four Gaussian samples of the parameters in $C(\eta/s)$.
 This results in a total of 220 $\eta/s$ values obtained from $\chi^2$ minimization.
 The mean and standard deviation of these values are then calculated for the four cases of $\tau_{\rm hydro}$.
 The extracted $\eta/s$ values for different switching times are given in Tab.~\ref{tab:eta_s}.
 Interestingly, $\tau_{\rm hydro}$ does not significantly affect the value of $\eta/s$, such that they all agree within error bars.
 This means that this a priori free parameter of the hybrid setup does not actually influence our extracted value of the shear viscosity over entropy ratio, which is why it does not appear in Table~\ref{tab:model_parameters_list}.
-Averaging the results in Tab.~\ref{tab:eta_s} and calculating the standard error of the mean yield $\langle\eta/s\rangle_{\tau_{\rm hydro}}=0.28\pm 0.02$.
+Averaging the results in Tab.~\ref{tab:eta_s} yields $\langle\eta/s\rangle_{\tau_{\rm hydro}}=0.31\pm 0.05$.

 Figure~\ref{fig:centrality_prediction} illustrates the charged hadron multiplicity at midrapidity as a function of centrality, comparing the model predictions to experimental data.
 The most central class point used for the fit is highlighted in red, showing excellent agreement with the model.
 The model also provides a good description of the multiplicity in mid-central and peripheral collisions, albeit it slightly underpredicts the results in all but the most central events by a few percent.